isc-projects/stork/doc/install.rst

    $ sudo systemctl status isc-stork-server

-After starting the agent, it periodically tries to detect installed Kea DHCP or BIND 9 services on the system.
+After starting, the agent periodically tries to detect installed Kea DHCP or BIND 9 services on the system.
 If it finds them, they are reported to the ``Stork Server`` when it connects to the agent.